 Susanne Lippitsch graduated in Industrial Design from the University of Applied Arts in Vienna.
-During her training she studied at the masterclass for Packaging at the Escola de disseny Elisava in Barcelona.
+During her training she completed the Masterclass for Packaging at the Escola de Disseny Elisava in Barcelona.
 Since 2001, she has worked as an independent packaging designer and has taught packaging design in Graz and Salzburg for over 15 years.
 Her work has won several prizes and her clients include many prestigious companies.

 Wilfried Duivenvoorden graduated from the Erasmus University Rotterdam as a master in Business Economics and General Management.
 After finishing his study he immediately joined the packaging industry.
 In 1999 he joined Unilever as a European Procurement manager for packaging materials for the ice cream and frozen food business.
 In 2006 he became a Global Procurement manager for wood-fiber based packaging materials for Foods and Home & Personal Care.
 Since 2014 he is responsible for Unilever’s procurement of finished goods for Home & Personal Care in Europe.